Healthy Pumpkin Bread Recipe

 Servings: makes 2 loaves, about 10 servings each

-A mix of whole wheat flour and all-purpose flour gives the bread a nutty, rich whole wheat flavor but with a light, fluffy texture.
+Made with whole wheat.
+A mix of nutritious whole wheat flour and all-purpose flour gives the bread a nutty, rich whole wheat flavor and light, fluffy texture.

+Ultra-moist.
 Bread made with yogurt, in this case, Greek yogurt, is always moist and flavorful.
-Because the yogurt is acidic, it works with the baking soda to leaven the bread.
+Because the yogurt is acidic, it works with the baking soda to kickstart the leavening of the bread.

-- Sugar: The bread gets so much sweet flavor from the pumpkin pie spice that very little sugar is needed to sweeten it, just one cup (a half cup per loaf).
+- Sugar: This healthy pumpkin bread gets its sweet flavor from the pumpkin pie spice that very little sugar is needed to sweeten it, just one cup (a half cup per loaf).
 The sugar also helps achieve the soft texture of the bread.

 - Baking Soda, Baking Powder, Salt: This trio leavens the bread (makes it rise) and seasons it.
 Without salt, the bread would taste flat.